austral-electronics/QuantumCM4/README.md

 **Applications** : The Quantum OEM Processor is designed to be embedded into a third-party system in a harsh environment, like a boat, a vehicle, a drone, a machine, an outdoor gateway …
 It is designed for low latency applications using remote in browser displays and suitable for a variety of use cases : Interfacing sensors and actuators, Automation systems, command control, Robotics, Guidance, Datalog, IOT, IA, Cloud, Dashboards, Asset tracking, Machine monitoring …

-For the sectors of Marine, Industry, Drones, Off-Highway Vehicles, Agriculture …
+**Sectors** : Marine, Industry, Drones, Robotics, Off-Highway Vehicles, Agriculture …

 ** !!!!!!!!!!!!
 NEW PRODUCT - THIS WIKI IS IN REDACTION !!!!!!!!!!!!!!!!!! **